opendocsg/slw-judgments-backfill/2017_SGHC_72/report.md

  (b) the profits made by GPK Clinic from Orchard Clinic patients, who were diverted to GPK Clinic as a result of the unauthorized use of the Clinic Information, best represented the loss suffered by CLAM.
 After all, Orchard Clinic and GPK Clinic were competitors offering similar services and products.

 52     There was no direct evidence to show whether any of the patients who were diverted to GPK Clinic, would _not_ have been diverted if Goh PK and GPKPL had not misused the Clinic Information.
 However, I agreed with CLAM that it did not need to prove its loss with complete certainty.
-Where it is clear that some substantial loss has been incurred, the fact that an assessment is difficult because of the nature of the damage is not a reason to award no damages or only nominal damages: _MFM Restaurants Pte Ltd and another v Fish & Co Restaurants Pte Ltd and another appeal_ [2011] 1 SLR 150 at [57], citing _Robertson Quay Investment Pte Ltd v Steen Consultants Pte Ltd and another_ [2008] 2 SLR(R) 623.
+Where it is clear that some substantial loss has been incurred, the fact that an assessment is difficult because of the nature of the damage is not a reason to award no damages or only nominal damages: _MFM Restaurants Pte Ltd and another v Fish & Co Restaurants Pte Ltd and another appeal_ <span class="citation">[2011] 1 SLR 150</span> at [57], citing _Robertson Quay Investment Pte Ltd v Steen Consultants Pte Ltd and another_ <span class="citation">[2008] 2 SLR(R) 623</span>.
 In the present case, it was clear to me that some substantial loss had been incurred.

 53     In my judgment, CLAM’s loss should be computed based on the profits that GPK Clinic made from patients who were diverted from Orchard Clinic to GPK Clinic during the period of six months from the date that GPK Clinic commenced operations, _ie_ , from 19 May 2014 to 19 November 2014.